Drone Registration and Licensing

 Email: caanlukla@gmail.com

-After that, visit the National park office in Namche with the letter from Department of National Park and wildlife conservation, the letter from DAO (Solukhumbu), andthe letter from ATC (Lukla).
-From there, you can get permit.
-The permit will cost you 1850 USD (1500 USD for filming and 350 USD for drone).
+After that, visit the National Park office in Namche with the letter from the Department of National Park and Wildlife Conservation, the letter from DAO (Solukhumbu), and the letter from ATC (Lukla).
+From there, you can get a permit.
+The permit will cost you 1850 USD (1500 USD for filming and 350 USD for the drone).

 4. Drone Remote Pilot Certification/Licensing eligibility